zenw01f/zenw01f.github.io/_posts/2022-12-12-sample-styles.md

 toc_icon: "cog"
 ---

+# Using .notice with different box colors
+## Notice box with --info
-**ProTip:** Be sure to remove `/docs` and `/test` if you forked Minimal Mistakes.
+**INFO:** Be sure to remove `/docs` and `/test` if you forked Minimal Mistakes.
 These folders contain documentation and test pages for the theme and you probably don't want them littering up your repo.
 {: .notice--info}

-**Note:** The theme uses the [jekyll-include-cache](https://github.com/benbalter/jekyll-include-cache) plugin which will need to be installed in your `Gemfile` and added to the `plugins` array of `_config.yml`.
-Otherwise you'll throw `Unknown tag 'include_cached'` errors at build.
-{: .notice--warning}
+## Notice box with --warning
+**WARNING:** putting a single backticks will yeild: `Unknown tag 'include_cached'` {: .notice--warning}

+## Notice box with --danger
+**DANGER:** putting a single backticks will yeild: `Unknown tag 'include_cached'` {: .notice--danger}

+# Code Boxes
+using 3 ticks "```" to start and end a code box. put the code type after the first set of ticks for syntax highlighting

 ```python
 import os